-“What is has on top are bits of shaved bonito, dried bonito flakes, fish flakes, which are dancing because of the heat of the egg mixture that has been cooked.
+“What it has on top are bits of shaved bonito, dried bonito flakes, fish flakes, which are dancing because of the heat of the egg mixture that has been cooked.
 So you’ve got this visual thing going on,” says White.

-The dish is centuries old, but became popular in Japan after a devastating earthquake in 1923, then after World War II.
+The dish is centuries old, but became popular in Japan after a devastating earthquake in 1923, then again after World War II.

 “Food was short,” says White.
 “Cabbages were brought in, because cabbage is a very cheap, easily grown, extender of food.
 People had to be very flexible about what they ate.
 If they could get eggs, they could have okonomiyaki.
 Anything went with it.”

 It's most well known today in Hiroshima and Osaka, both places offer up their own competing styles.